HemantMishra2003/Binary-DENnseNet-121/README.md

   - Uploaded Chest X-ray image.
   - Predicted class (**Normal / Pneumonia**).
   - Model confidence score.
-- Enables users to **download and store prediction results** for offline viewing or documentation.
+  - Enables users to **download and store prediction results**.                                      - of viewing or documentation

 # How can you Contribute :

-If you would like to contribute to this project, please follow these steps:
+> If you would like to contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.